 - Ships with F-Droid and the Aurora Store

 - Datura Firewall allows you to block internet access per app

 - Uses Mozilla Location Services instead of Google’s Location Services

 - Security-focused apps and features out of the box

 - Only available on Pixel phones (but there is a good reason behind this)

 You may think that /e/OS is yet another Android Operating System.
-You would be partially right.
+You would be partially correct.
 Don’t dismiss this Android ROM just yet.
-It packs so much more than any off the shelf Android based Operating System.
+It packs so much more than any off-the-shelf Android-based Operating System.

-Like any privacy-respecting Android ROM, /e/OS replaces every single Google-related module or app with a FOSS alternative.
+Like any privacy-respecting Android ROM, /e/OS replaces every Google-related module or app with a FOSS alternative.

 While it is a de-googled operating system, it offers all the usable replacements baked right in.
-So, it can be a suitable candidate for new users who are looking for an easy replacement.
+So, it can be a suitable candidate for new users looking for an easy replacement.

 - The App store on /e/OS rates apps based on how many permissions they need and privacy-friendliness